Company Registration

 Frequently Asked Questions

 You will need a valid identity document for all Directors; a South African Department of Home Affairs issued ID card or green ID book or a valid foreign passport.
-Currently asylum seekers are excluded.
-For foreign nationals; if you do not reside in South Africa, the company is required to have a South African physical registered address.

 Yes, provided that they have valid passports and that the company has a physical South African address.